-Early warning monitoring systems would be located upstream of the raw water intake line where surface water from Middle Island Creek would enter the laboratory in the water treatment facility.
+The early warning monitoring systems would be located on the Mill Creek raw water intake line prior to where surface water would enter the treatment facility.

 What would the maintenance plan for the monitoring equipment entail?

 The proposed maintenance plan for the monitoring equipment shall consist of annual cleaning and/or exchanging of the probe(s) for the controller.
 Periodic calibration of the unit may also be required.